THE VERY GROUP CANDIDATE PERSONAL INFORMATION PRIVACY NOTICE

 The Very Group when processing any personal data is bound by the UK GDPR and the Data Protection Act 2018.
 These regulations are enforced by the Information Commissioner’s Office.
 The Very Group is registered with the ICO and has an appointed Data Protection Officer.

 Personal information we collect about you

-The information we collect about potential employees may depend on the role a potential employee is applying to fulfil and the type of contract they may have with The Very Group (permanent/temporary contract employees/contractors).
+The information we collect about potential employees may depend on the role a potential employee is applying to fulfil and the type of contract they may have with The Very Group (permanent/temporary contract employees/contractors) and this may include special category data.
 This notice also applies to potential sub-contractors to The Very Group and its group of companies.

 The information we collect includes (but isn’t limited to)

 - Your name, address, contact details (i.e. email addresses, telephone numbers etc) and date of birth

 - Details we need to verify your identity and process your application for employment (including performing credit reference checks, fraud checks, Disclosure and Barring Service checks) and Right to Work checks.

 - Personal information on a relevant Curriculum Vitae and any accompanying cover letter or additional documentation provided by the candidate upon application

 - Financial details for payroll, benefits and expenses purposes